i-karanjain/coding-test/README.md

-# Amoutn Dispense and Color Count Programs
+# Amount Dispense and Color Count Programs
 This script works in various steps.
 Please go through the each steps and process written below in sequence.
 Don't miss any step

 ## Installation Process